Euphoria season 3: Fans think they've worked out exactly how the show will end

 HBO

+Theories are swirling with what could possibly happen next - and the ending of episode six has been at the centre of theories for how things might pan out.

-Fast forward to the end of episode 6 'Stand Still and See', and born-again Christian Rue crashes her car, only to be met with a burning Yucca tree - something that has unlocked some major theories about where this is heading.
+At the end of Episode 6, 'Stand Still and See', born-again Christian Rue crashes her car, only to be met with a burning Joshua tree.

 Season three has been laden with religious symbolism, and a number of smaller details throughout the episodes has people convinced that Rue's story is actually a dramatised, modern-day version of one from the Bible.